 Mentorship and Guidance

 You will have access to some of the most respected minds in the world.
 Our faculty are researchers and practitioners with a passion for developing the next generation of global leaders.
 You will learn invaluable insights about critical management issues from renowned entrepreneurs and corporate visionaries who visit campus regularly as guest speakers.
-Executive coaches, communications specialists, and alumni mentors will challenge you to learn and grow.
+Executive coaches, communication specialists, and alumni mentors will challenge you to learn and grow.
 And through study trips within the U.S. and abroad, you will learn from and interact with individuals who are currently shaping organizations, industries, and nations.

 Perhaps the most unique aspect of the MSx Program is that you will learn in collaboration with an experienced cohort, not through competition with each other.